Prasanna30/CoreJavaProjectQuestions/README.md

 Create a constructor with a String parameter which is the detail message of the exception.
 In this constructor, simply call the super constructor and pass the message.
 (OR)
 Write a program of Multi catch Exceptional Handling

+6. Write a program which divides two numbers.
+Create two custom exception classes NumberIsZeroException and NumberTooBigException.
+When one of the number is zero throw NumberIsZeroException and when one of the number is more than 100 throw NumberTooBigException.
+Write a method to divide the two numbers.
+The exception must me thrown from this method and caught in the main class.
+Print the approprate error messages in the catch blocks.